ToddBoeker/project1/README.md

+This project titled "Aloha" is my first hands on experience creating a website from "scratch"

+It ultized that class learnt
-This website titled "Aloha" is my first academic assignment that utilized elementary level HTMTL, CSS, Jquery (flickity) JS.
+ that utilized elementary level HTMTL, CSS, Jquery (flickity) JS.